jantimon/html-webpack-plugin/migration.md

 };
 ```

-Please note that if you specify the loader and use 'jade!template.jadde' webpack will try to apply the jade loader twice and fail.
+Please note that if you specify the loader and use 'jade!template.jade' webpack will try to apply the jade loader twice and fail.

 ## Isomorph apps